Files-11: Overview

 "Files-11" is the general term for five separate file systems, known as on-disk structure (ODS) levels 1 through 5.

 ODS-1 is the flat file system used by the RSX-11 OS, supported by older VMS systems for RSX compatibility, but never used to support VMS itself; it has been largely superseded by ODS-2 and ODS-5.

-ODS-2 is the standard VMS file system, and remains the most common file system for system disks (the disk on which the operating system is installed).
+ODS-2 is the original VMS file system.
+Compared with ODS-1, it is a hierarchical file system.

 Although seldom referred to by their ODS level designations, ODS-3 and ODS-4 are the Files-11 support for the CD-ROM ISO 9660 and High Sierra Format file systems, respectively.

-ODS-5 is an extended version of ODS-2 available on Alpha and IA-64 platforms which adds support for case-preserving filenames with non-ASCII characters and improvements to the hierarchical directory support.
-It was originally intended for file serving to Microsoft Windows or other non-VMS systems as part of the NT affinity project, but is also used on user disks and Internet servers.
+ODS-5 is an extended version of ODS-2 available on Alpha, IA-64 and x86-64 platforms which adds support for case-preserving filenames with non-ASCII characters and improvements to the hierarchical directory support.
+It was originally intended for file serving to Microsoft Windows or other non-VMS systems as part of the "NT Affinity" project, but is also used on user disks and Internet servers.